Oscar-Kristensson/BoardGame/README.md

 * Use the Arrowkeys to move around the viewport
 * Use the mousewheel to zoom
 * Use Q and W to change which players turn it is
-* If applicable to the game, change the players balance with the O and P keys.
+* If applicable to the game, change the players balance with the O and P keys while hovering over the bank element.
 Use the SHIFT to change by 10 and CTRL + SHIFT to change by 100.

 ## Licenses